fprime-community/fprime-system-reference/SystemReference/Gnc/Imu/docs/sdd.md

 ### 1.1 Hardware Overview

 **I2C interface:**
-The sensor uses an I2C interface to collect data and at AD0 low logic has an address of 0x68.
+The sensor reports data via an I2C interface.
 I2C data bytes are eight bits wide.
 The high-order bit is a read/write bit indicating whether data is being read or written.